guardian/support-frontend/support-payment-api/README.md

 ## Running Locally

-Get AWS credentials from Janus
+Get AWS credentials from Janus.

 From the root of the `support-frontend` repository, run `sbt "project support-payment-api" run` and the project will start up locally under: